BiljanaKotev/fruit-shuffle/README.md

 https://biljanakotev.github.io/fruit-shuffle/

-This is a solution to the Ironhack Module 1 Project to build a game from scratch using HTML, CSS, Vanilla Javascript
+This is a solution to the Ironhack Module 1 Project to build a game from scratch using HTML, CSS, Vanilla Javascript and the DOM.

 ## Table of contents